drez/php-html/README.md

 I hate HTML!
 I hate putting multiple language is PHP files.
 So I use a small class that produces HTML and add some shortcut.

-So I wrie HTML like that:
+So I write HTML like that:

 ```
 $Html = new Html('bootstrap', true);